syl20bnr/spacemacs-elpa-mirror/gnu/arbitools-readme.txt

 - Generate pgn file for a round or the whole tournament.

-- Reorder the ranking

 - Reorder the players list

 - Error handling

-- Insert bye function
+- Calculate tyebreaks

+- Make the interface more friendly

 You will find more information in www.dggandara.eu/arbitools.htm